Published

 Of course, incubators and accelerators also come with the most baggage out of all of them.
 It’s not uncommon for these programs to have rigid investing rules and extended presence programs and are usually bound to take a free equity stake, so make sure you know what you are getting into!

-Three Tactics to Get the Most Out of Your Startup Advisors
+Five Tactics to Get the Most Out of Your Startup Advisors

 It is pretty standard for founders to surround themselves with a group of consultants, including a trusted mentor.
 However, you’ll notice as the company grows that you’re no longer getting the most out of your advisors.
-This section will explore three ways to get the most out of your consultants.
+This section will explore five ways to get the most out of your consultants.

 1. Pick the Right Advisors for Your Startups